 Just a ten-minute drive away from Banff is the scenic Two Jack Lake.
 Two Jack is one of the most photographed lakes in the Canadian Rockies due to its awesome views of Mount Rundle.
 Its water is not quite as blue as other lakes in the park, but a teal tint in the right light is striking.

+The steep forested banks on its sides protect the lake from wind, and the surrounding mountain views are fantastic.
 It’s one of the most popular places to paddle in the park, so don’t expect to be alone on a nice day.
+You may even find parking to be a bit of a struggle on a sunny day.
 However, it’s also a bit of fun as everyone is in good spirits swimming, kayaking, or even floating around.
 We love to bring a packed lunch and enjoy our time on the lake.

 Waterfowl Lakes

 The Waterfowl Lakes are two relaxed lakes in the park that see a fraction of the visitors you’ll see the other lakes on this list.
 They’re also very conveniently located on either side of the Waterfowl Lakes Campground, which we consider one of the best campsites in Banff National Park.
-The two lakes are glacial and have the classic blue color that radiates on a sunny day.
+The two lakes are glacial and have the classic blue color that radiates under Mount Chephren on a sunny day.

 Lake Louise